Helping millions of people navigate the world of technology.

 Microsoft offers a troubleshooter tool to fix issues regarding the update process.
 You can run it to fix errors encountered during the Windows update process.
 Here’s what you need to do.

-Step 1: Press Windows + I keys to open Settings.
+Step 1: Press the Windows + I key to open Settings.

 open troubleshoot menu